Families Buying Together

 What is the MHRTC tax credit?

 The secondary unit must have a private entrance, kitchen, and bathroom — basically a self-contained suite.
-It qualifies whether you are renovating an existing home to add a suite or finishing a unit within a new multiplex for a qualifying family member.
-The credit is refundable, meaning you get the money even if you owe zero tax that year.
-You claim it on the tax return for the year the renovation is substantially completed.
-Keep all receipts — the CRA requires detailed records of eligible expenses, which include labour, materials, permits, and architect fees but not furniture or appliances.
-One catch: the $7,000 is a lifetime limit per qualifying individual, not per year.
-If you split the work across two tax years, you still get one claim total.
+This credit is for renovating an existing home to add that kind of suite.
+If you're buying a brand-new multiplex where the units are already separate and move-in ready, you won't need it — the credit exists for families doing the work themselves, not buying a home where the work is already done.
+It's worth knowing about if you're weighing a multiplex purchase against renovating a family member's current house.
+The credit is refundable, meaning you get the money even if you owe zero tax that year, and you claim it on the return for the year the renovation is substantially completed.
+One catch: the $7,500 is a lifetime limit per qualifying individual, not per year.

 How many multigenerational households are in Metro Vancouver?